-The income tax rate applied for the Company and subsidiaries operating in Lithuania was 15 per cent in 2010 and in 2011.
-Income tax rate applied for the Company and subsidiaries operating in Lithuania on reporting period taxable profits is 15%.
+The income tax rate applied for the Company and subsidiaries operating in Lithuania was 15 per cent in 2012 and in 2013.
 Income tax rate on reporting period taxable profits in Latvia is 15 per cent and in Estonia nil.
-However, in Estonia profit tax is payable in the year of distribution of earnings at a rate of 21 per cent in 2010 and after.
+However, in Estonia profit tax is payable in the year of distribution of earnings at a rate of 21 per cent in 2012 and after.